You’re running a Net Promoter system (NPS) — great! So you know its value.

-There’s an art to the timing of customer surveys—and they might demand higher frequency than you expect.
+There’s an art to timing customer surveys, and they might demand higher frequency than you expect.

 Here’s what we suggest:

-For B2B relationships, survey customers every quarter.
+- For B2B relationships, survey customers every quarter.
 It sounds a lot, but our research shows that regular relationship surveys see a 5.2% increase in retention.

-- If you are surveying based on particular transactions:
+Surveying based on particular transactions: